kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 She was my only friend that semester and I began to think about either dropping out or switching to another university.
 - The first person who really helped me begin to understand is a good friend of mine (who is legitimately a genius and incredibly witty and just fun and I'm going to miss him but Rust needs him!
-I look forward to hearing people talk about him in the future as a great succees, and my smiling and thinking that I knew him back when..); he happened to be TA-ing a class I was doing.
+I look forward to hearing people talk about him in the future as a great success, and my smiling and thinking that I knew him back when..); he happened to be TA-ing a class I was doing.
 Sometimes just having someone who is rooting for you and correcting your work is the first step (which is what I needed to get good at this stuff; show me where I took a wrong turn, don't laugh at me and say I'm stupid for not just getting it 100% on the first day).
 And that is apparently how the whole Pure Maths department is; many of them also teach and see Maths as a thing that is beautiful so they will sit with you,